Donate Food

 We are happy to take soap, shampoo, shower gel, disposable razors, deodorants, handy packs of tissues, toothbrushes, toothpaste and sanitary items.

-You can drop your donations off at the Rosemary Lane Larder during our main opening hours, Tuesdays and Fridays 1.30 – 3pm.
+If you’d like to donate food to help those in need, you can drop off items at the Rosemary Lane Larder during our main opening hours, Tuesdays and Fridays 1.30 – 3pm or any of our outreach centres.

 If you would like us to collect from you, please call us on the Larder mobile: 07914655460 or email us on lincolncommunitylarder@hotmail.co.uk